Craft Beer Guide to Vancouver

 Storm Brewing is a little bit more alternative and rough than the other breweries above, but this only adds to the craft beer vibe!

 The last night of our 3-week Canada holidays we stayed in Yaletown before we flew out the next day.
-There are many nice places for food and drinks in Yaletown and as craftbeer fans we of course couldn’t skip Yaletown Brewing.
-To be honest, I was a little bit disappointed as the place is huge and not as authentic as some of the craft beer places more towards the west.
+There are many nice places for food and drinks in Yaletown and as craft beer fans we of course couldn’t skip Yaletown Brewing.
+To be honest, I was a little bit disappointed as the place is huge and not as authentic as some of the craft beer places more toward the West.
 I just like taprooms better!
 I liked the Party in the Back Hazy IPA best.

-My favourite beers at Brassneck were Echolocation (Double IPA, rated with a 4.09 on Untappd) and Synesthesiac (New England IPA).
+My favorite beers at Brassneck were Echolocation (Double IPA, rated with a 4.09 on Untappd) and Synesthesia (New England IPA).

 Next on the list is Main Street Brewing Co.
 You might have to queue a bit and wait for a table, but fortunately you can do so in the waiting room for the tours – with a beer!
 The beers aren’t outstanding – however my favourite beer was Naked Fox IPA.